irmen/prog8/docs/source/programming.rst

 sort(array)
     Sort the array in ascending order (in-place)
+    Note: sorting a floating-point array is not supported right now, as a general sorting routine for this will be extremely slow.
+Either build one yourself or find another solution that doesn't require sorting floating point values.

 reverse(array)
     Reverse the values in the array (in-place).
+Supports all data types including floats.
     Can be used after sort() to sort an array in descending order.

 len(x)
     Number of values in the array value x, or the number of characters in a string (excluding the size or 0-byte).